mroy31/pynetem/docs/source/topology.rst

 A docker node is a docker container launch by pynetem based on 3 images :
   - rca/host identified by the type *docker.host*,
     which emulates a terminal node
-  - rca/frr identified by the type *docker.frr*, which eumlates router based on the software `FRR <https://frrouting.org/>`_
+  - rca/frr identified by the type *docker.frr*, which emulates router based on the software `FRR <https://frrouting.org/>`_
   - rca/quagga identified by the type *docker.quagga*, which emulates router based on the software `Quagga <https://www.quagga.net/>`_

-When possible, this is the prefered way to emulate node/router.
+When possible, this is the preferred way to emulate node/router.

 Qemu node
 ```````````